BYD K series: Battery and powertrain

 Solar panels fixed on the vehicle were once reported to supplement the onboard batteries.
 They were included on demo units, but not on units sold commercially.

 Safety

 Safety features include unitary construction body, 4-wheel disc brakes, ABS+ASR, one-step easy-pass with special footplates for wheelchair access and non-step inside.

 Body and interior design

 The body comes silver, yellow or green (for different markets).
 In the silver version the front windscreen occupies two-thirds of the front of the bus for maximum visibility.
 It includes adjustable leather seating for driver and red and black leather seats for passengers.
-The battery packs are laid in the vehicle rear on both sides inside the two cabins.
+The battery cabins are laid in the bus rear on both sides.
+While the Battery housing are located at the front.

 Costs

 BYD calculates that a BYD ebus over 8 years saves about $190,000 in energy costs.
 In 2012, the price for a BYD ebus was €380,000 Euros, €100,000 more than a comparable diesel bus.